ComplianceAsCode/auditree-framework/.github/PULL_REQUEST_TEMPLATE.md

 _Provide a bulleted list of tests included in the pull request and/or tests performed to validate the work included in the pull request._

-## Issue(s)
+## Context

-_Provide a bulleted list of links to any GitHub issue, or any other task management reference (FogBugz, Box Note, etc...) that reviewers can reference for additional information regarding scope of the pull request._
+_Provide a bulleted list of GitHub issues, or any other references (mailing list discussion, etc...) that reviewers can reference for additional information regarding scope of the pull request._